Disease: Causes

+Diseases can be caused by any number of factors and may be acquired or congenital.
+Microorganisms, genetics, the environment or a combination of these can contribute to a diseased state.

 Only some diseases such as influenza are contagious and commonly believed infectious.
 The microorganisms that cause these diseases are known as pathogens and include varieties of bacteria, viruses, protozoa, and fungi.
 Infectious diseases can be transmitted, e.g. by hand-to-mouth contact with infectious material on surfaces, by bites of insects or other carriers of the disease, and from contaminated water or food (often via fecal contamination), etc. Also, there are sexually transmitted diseases.
 In some cases, microorganisms that are not readily spread from person to person play a role, while other diseases can be prevented or ameliorated with appropriate nutrition or other lifestyle changes.

 Some diseases, such as most (but not all) forms of cancer, heart disease, and mental disorders, are non-infectious diseases.
 Many non-infectious diseases have a partly or completely genetic basis (see genetic disorder) and may thus be transmitted from one generation to another.

 Social determinants of health are the social conditions in which people live that determine their health.
 Illnesses are generally related to social, economic, political, and environmental circumstances.
 Social determinants of health have been recognized by several health organizations such as the Public Health Agency of Canada and the World Health Organization to greatly influence collective and personal well-being.
 The World Health Organization's Social Determinants Council also recognizes Social determinants of health in poverty.

 When the cause of a disease is poorly understood, societies tend to mythologize the disease or use it as a metaphor or symbol of whatever that culture considers evil.
 For example, until the bacterial cause of tuberculosis was discovered in 1882, experts variously ascribed the disease to heredity, a sedentary lifestyle, depressed mood, and overindulgence in sex, rich food, or alcohol, all of which were social ills at the time.

 When a disease is caused by a pathogenic organism (e.g., when malaria is caused by Plasmodium), one should not confuse the pathogen (the cause of the disease) with disease itself.
 For example, West Nile virus (the pathogen) causes West Nile fever (the disease).
 The misuse of basic definitions in epidemiology is frequent in scientific publications.